rmcar17/SpectralClusterSupertreeAnalysis/README.md

 A repository containing experiments for the Spectral Cluster Supertree algorithm.

-This repository was use to document experiments for the Spectral Cluster Supertree paper.
+This repository was used to document experiments for the Spectral Cluster Supertree paper.
 For just the Spectral Cluster Supertree algorithm, please go to the linked [repository](https://github.com/rmcar17/SpectralClusterSupertree).

 ## Installation